SirSplat/pgtapme/README.md

     Files=2479, Tests=26589, 79 wallclock secs ( 4.09 usr  2.30 sys + 44.94 cusr  5.06 csys = 56.39 CPU)
     Result: FAIL

 And there you have it.
-A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP TESTS :)
+A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP DATABAE DDL TESTS :)

 # Whats coming next?
-* Add a scrapper to get the pgTAP available tests from []()
+* Add a scraper to get the pgTAP available tests from []()
 * Determine which code.src.writers are required and create them if they don't exist or replace them if the syntax has changed
 * Determine which code.src.getters are required and create them if they don't exist or replace them if the syntax has changed
 * Determine which code.src.module_types they belong to and create new module_types or update existing module_types